-Since we feel that young children need school to be a place in which to determine their own rhythms, relationships, and interests, the program and the staff provide sparing, judicious amounts of routine and direction.
+Since we feel that young children need school to be a place in which to determine their own rhythms, relationships, and interests, the program and the staff provide sparing, judicious amounts of routineroutine, direction, teacher-directed groups, and emergent projects.
 We do make sure that the children understand that responsibilities accompany their freedom to make choices: they are expected to learn and practice diplomacy with everyone in the class, and they are expected to care for the environment, too, cleaning up their play areas (with our help) as they go.
 The morning play period lasts for two-and-a-half hours.

 During this time the children can come to our indoor or outdoor lunch tables to eat.
 A teacher is nearby to help them develop self-care and social skills (washing hands, moving for another child, recycling compost, etc.)

-If there are enough extended care children to warrant extra staffing, they and a teacher may leave the school at 10:45am to take walks to nearby parks, the library, the fire station, the nursery and roof garden at Alta Bates Hospital, the bird store, the café, and the grocery store.
+If there are enough extended care children to warrant extra staffing, they and a teacher may sometimes leave the school to take walks to nearby parks, the library, the fire station, the nursery and roof garden at Alta Bates Hospital, the bird store, the café, and the grocery store.